MauroLuzzatto/music-flow-api/README.md

 <!-- - Use data classes for sample -->
 - Improve feature processing pipeline
 <!-- - Improve api reponse for formatted feature -->
+- [x] upload the request to S3 (add metadata from request IP, etc.)
+- [] Move all configrations outside of code into a yaml file and settings classes
 - Add Deep learning models
-- upload the request to S3 (add metadata from request IP, etc.)
+- [] add model baseline
+- [] version the data
+- [] add model versioning

 <!--